fg-research/website/docs/_sources/blog/general/posts/electricity-forecasting-chronos.rst.txt

     <p class="blog-post-image-caption">SARIMA forecast errors from August 2014 to July 2024.</p>

 ==========================================
-Chronos
+Amazon Chronos
 ==========================================
-We use the t5-large version of Chronos, which includes approximately 710 million parameters.
+We use the t5-large version of Amazon Chronos, which includes approximately 710 million parameters.

 .. code:: python